KannonZenetism/zenetism-field-physics/structural-neuroscience/SN03-neurodivergent-cognition-and-the-architecture-of-mind.md

 ### 4.2 The Intrusive Thought as Membrane Breach

-The intrusive thought — the hallmark of obsessive cognition — is a structural phenomenon: a signal from DS / DM (deep structural cognition, where concerns about harm, contamination, or violation operate at archetypal scale) that breaches the ⧉₂ membrane without the normal attenuation that ⧉₂ provides in stable configurations.
+The intrusive thought — the hallmark of obsessive cognition — is a structural phenomenon: a signal from DS / DM (deep structural cognition, where archetypal-order concerns are reflexively perceived and individualized) that breaches the ⧉₂ membrane without the normal attenuation that ⧉₂ provides in stable configurations.

 In an oscillating architecture, the ⧉₂ membrane filters deep structural concerns before they reach superficial cognition — the thought of harm exists at L₃ as a structural possibility but is attenuated by the membrane before reaching L₂ as an experiential preoccupation.
 In OCD architecture, the membrane's instability allows unattenuated transmission — the deep concern arrives at SS / SM with the full intensity of its L₃ origin.